Remote/Travel Team Participation

 The proper operation of the vehicle must be demonstrated using the baseline software provided for the summer program before arriving at MIT.
 We can only provide very limited diagnostic and repair support for vehicles.
 We recommend teams bring a selected set of spare parts and a tool kit with them that reflects on their past experience building, operating, and maintaining their own RACECAR.

-Housing must be arranged for your students.
+Travel Teams organizers must arrange housing for your students, we will provide lunches for the whole program, but the Travel Team organizers are responsible for remaining costs.
 Area hotels are available and home stay options may be possible if family relatives or sponsors live in the local area.
-We can provide no support for finding or making such arrangements or any transportation required to attend the program for remote/travel teams.
+We do not have the resources to help finding housing or transportation required to attend the program for remote/travel teams.

 For international teams from institutions who participate in the MIT MISTI program, you may already have a MISTI program point of contact who could help with logistics and possibly recruit mentors from the MIT community to support your teams.